lanrat/dotfiles/README.md

     Note: This has been depreciated, and will need to be updated at some point!
 5. Control git:
     https://github.com/tpope/vim-fugitive.git
-6. Fo seeing your classes:
+6. For seeing your classes:
     https://github.com/majutsushi/tagbar.git
+    For this to work, you need to have Exuberant Ctags.
+Can be found here:http://ctags.sourceforge.net/ Then press f8 for coolness.
 7. https://github.com/msanders/snipmate.vim.git vim/bundle/snipmate
 8. https://github.com/nanotech/jellybeans.vim.git vim/bundle/jellybeans